liorbendayan/hello-world/README.md

 # hello-world
-This is the firsdt commit
+This is the first commit